mantonakakis1/MegaCAN/README.md

       * `id`: The uint32_t CAN message ID parameter of the received broadcast message.
       * `data[8]`: The eight uint8_t bytes of CAN message data buffer of the received broadcast message.
       * `&msg`: The MegaCAN_broadcast_message_t where you want to store the processed data.
+* Temperature unit conversion:
+  * Add "#define CELSIUS" to the precompiler code in your Arduino sketch to automatically convert any temperature-unit broadcast data from the Megasquirt to celsius; if you don't include that in your code, the default of Fahrenheit will be used.
+  * This is implemented in the getBCastData() function, and will happen automatically any time you process a broadcast message received from the Megasquirt.

 ## Disclaimer, Issues, Contributing, Requests
 I am using it on my own car to simultaneously process broadcast messages, and send data back to a Megasquirt 2 with the Extra 3.4.3 firmware using the 29-bit extended request/response protocol for datalogging extra channels.
 With roughly 1000 miles of driving, it has worked flawlessly.
 That said, I am by no means a professional developer, and since this is my first library, I am sure there is room for improvement.
-I'll do my best to help if you encounter problems, and if you have suggestions for improvement, by all means let me know what should be changed! (referring to coding practices/technical advice)
+I'll do my best to help if you encounter problems, and if you have suggestions for improvement, bug fixes, feature requests, by all means let me know what should be changed!
+Implementation of these will be limited by my free time, but I'll do my best to get them updated.
-Feature requests will definitely be considered, too!
-But implementation will be limited by my free time and capacity to figure out how to build them.

 ## To Do
 * Include examples.
 * Add simple dash broadcasting support.
+* Add a config file to make it easier to turn features on/off to save memory and improve usability.